-This is best done if you ask the students to Explain It Yourself [EBS].
+This is best done if you ask the students to Explain It Yourself [5].
+This also lets the other students benefit from the learning of whoever takes a lead role in an explanation of the topic.
 It is less effective if the instructor simply recaps the day's discussions.

 This might be achieved by passing out an outline of the topics of the day and saying a few summary words about each topic.
 An even simpler mechanism is just to ask: "Did anyone learn anything today?"
 If you simply wait a few moments to see if heads start to bob or shake, you will learn something about your effectiveness and they will have a moment to quickly reprise the day.
 If you go farther and ask for quick comments on what was learned, it will be even more effective.
-This can be done by asking for volunteers, or by going Round Robin [EMWM].
+This can be done by asking for volunteers, or by going Round Robin [6].

 This ritual can also make the eventual course evaluation more positive, as they have been thinking each day about what they learned.
-The author uses this to end each class and often lets the Students Decide [BEMS] on the topics to be initially covered at the beginning of the daily class.
+The author uses this to end each class and often lets the Students Decide [2] on the topics to be initially covered at the beginning of the daily class.
 Together they form nice bookends for the session.